Get a free, no obligation personal loan quote with rates as low as 9.99%

 To keep your car payments as low as possible, securing a loan with a lower rate is key.
 Here are a few things you can do to lower your car loan interest rate:

-As mentioned, your credit scores play a key role in your ability to secure a car loan at a lower rate.
+Your credit scores play a key role in your ability to secure a car loan at a lower rate.
+Why?
+Well, credit scores represent how likely a borrower will make their loan payments on time.
+The higher your score, the less risky you’ll seem to lenders and the more willing lenders will be to offer you a lower interest rate.
 As such, you’d be well-advised to keep your scores as high as possible.

 If your credit is currently lagging, there are steps you can take to give it a boost, including the following: